Sale, Greater Manchester: Economy

 During the medieval period, most of the land was used for growing crops and raising livestock such as cattle.
 The produce from arable farming would have been sufficient to support the local population, but the cattle would have been sold to the ruling classes.
 Agriculture provided the main source of employment for Sale's residents until the mid-19th century.
 Industry was slow to develop in the area, as in most of what would become Trafford.
 This was partly because of the reluctance of the two main land owners in the area, the Stamfords and the de Traffords, to invest.
 Although weaving was common in Sale during the late 17th and early 18th century, by 1851 only 4% of the population was employed in that industry.

 Along with the rest of the region, Sale's economy during the early-19th century was weak, a state of affairs which persisted until the arrival of the railway in the middle of the century.
 Despite the dominance of agriculture, there was a growing service industry; Sale and Ashton upon Mersey experienced a growth in numbers employed in retail and domestic services in the first half of the 19th century.
-By 1901, less than 20% of Sale residents were employed in agriculture.
+By 1901, fewer than 20% of Sale residents were employed in agriculture.
 Employment was available in workhouses for those who could not find work elsewhere.
 Sale was part of the Altrincham Union, which ran the nearest work house in Altrincham.